diunito/ctf_scripts/README.md

 ## Vuln

-scripts to use on CTF, to run on the vulnbox
+scripts to run on the vulnbox

-## tulip_companion
+## User

-alternative to dump.sh to download pcap from vulnbox
+scirpt to run on your own Pc

 # Other Tools